 And so the cycle continues.

-Bottom line: The 2020 December solstice takes place on Monday, December 21, at 10:02 UTC (that’s December 21 at 4:02 a.m.
+Bottom line: The 2020 December solstice takes place on Monday, December 21 at 10:02 UTC (4:02 a.m.
 CST; translate UTC to your time).
 It marks the Northern Hemisphere’s shortest day (first day of winter) and Southern Hemisphere’s longest day (first day of summer).
 Happy solstice to all!